umairrrkhan/End-to-End-Text-Processing-and-Generation-using-GPT-2/README.md

    print(generated_text)

 4. ***Evaluation***:
-- The model was evaluated using metrics such as perplexity, BLEU score, and ROUGE score.
+- The model was evaluated using metrics such as perplexity, BLEU  score.
 Human evaluation was also conducted to gain insights into the model's strengths and weaknesses.
 The model demonstrated the ability to generate coherent and relevant English text based on the given prompts.

 5. **Contributing**:
 - Contributions are welcome!
 Please feel free to open an issue or submit a pull request if you have any suggestions or improvements.